Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Results and Discussion

-Fig.~\ref{fig: r0 grid} shows that $e^+e^-$ must be trapped for more than 20~kyr in many systems, though the exact timescale varies.
-For example, 10-TeV $e^+e^-$ from Monogem (J0559+1414) must be confined in a low diffusion region for at least $\sim$75~kyr, while $e^+e^-$ from Geminga (J0633+1746) must only be confined for at least $\sim$20~kyr.
+We note that size of the inner diffusion region is degenerate with the degree by which diffusion is suppressed.
+Thus, we fix the suppression factor to $D_s = 100$ and vary $r_0$ until the pulsar no longer overproduces H.E.S.S. data, along with the time that a 10~TeV e$^+$e$^-$ would remain trapped in the region.
+For comparison, if diffusion is not inhibited, a 10-TeV $e^\pm$ traverses 50~pc in only $\sim 1600$~yr.
+Fig.~\ref{fig: r0 grid} shows that $e^\pm$ must be trapped for more than 10~kyr in many systems, though the exact timescale varies.
+For example, 10-TeV $e^\pm$ from Monogem (J0559+1414) must be confined in a low diffusion region for $\gtrsim 70$~kyr, while $e^\pm$ from Geminga (J0633+1746) must only be confined for at least $\sim 20$~kyr.

-We stress that, throughout this analysis, we only compare each pulsar individually to the H.E.S.S. data, while ignoring contributions from other pulsars.
-This means that our results are extremely conservative.
-Within the context of a one-zone model, the combined $e^+e^-$ flux from all ATNF pulsars in our study would overproduce the H.E.S.S. $e^+e^-$ flux unless the average efficiency of the pulsars was less than 0.1\%, which falls far short of the known $e^+e^-$ efficiency of multiple PWN and TeV halos.
-Even this constraint is conservative, as it omits known contributions from mis-aligned pulsars~\cite{Linden:2017vvb} and high-energy electrons accelerated in supernova remnants~\cite{Kobayashi:2003kp, Morlino:2021rzv}.
+\emph{We stress that}, throughout this analysis, we compare each pulsar individually to H.E.S.S. data, ignoring any contribution from other pulsars.
+This makes our result very conservative.
+In the context of a one-zone model, the total $e^+e^-$ flux from all pulsars in our study would overproduce H.E.S.S. data unless the average pulsar efficiency was less than 0.02\%, which is far smaller than the known $e^\pm$ efficiency of many PWN and TeV halos.
+We show a figure that compares all pulsar spectra simultaneously to H.E.S.S. in App.~\ref{app: all pulsars}.
+Even this constraint is conservative, as it omits known contributions from misaligned pulsars~\cite{Linden:2017vvb} and supernova remnants~\cite{Kobayashi:2003kp, Morlino:2021rzv, Sudoh:2023zcu}.

+When we use the ATNF spindown power of each pulsar, our conclusions are somewhat weakened by young sources with spindown powers far below our Geminga-centric model.
+However, we note that there are still 11 pulsars that \emph{individually} overproduce H.E.S.S. data, meaning our result is qualitatively unchanged.
+Moreover, this model gives our most conservative calculation.
+When we set $L_0 = 10^{38}$~erg/s for all pulsars, and calculate their individual spindown timescales, our results fall between the Geminga-centric model and ATNF-normalized models, with 12 pulsars that overproduce H.E.S.S. data.

-\textit{\textbf{Detection of Misaligned Pulsars ---}} Numerous studies have investigated the potential for a mis-aligned pulsar to be discovered fortuitously close to Earth~\cite{Lloyd:2019rxg, Baryakhtar:2017dbj}.
-In Ref.~\cite{Linden:2017vvb}, we showed that TeV halo observations provide a new potential method for detecting these pulsars.
-However, the detection of TeV halos around multiple sources did not \emph{require} that all pulsars be surrounded by the necessary regions of inhibited diffusion (see also Ref.~\cite{Profumo:2018fmz}).
-Here, we have shown that $e^+e^-$ must be trapped for a significant duration around every energetic pulsar, which in turn requires that every energetic pulsar powers a bright PWN or TeV halo system.
+Many studies have investigated the potential for a misaligned pulsar to be discovered fortuitously close to Earth~\cite{Lloyd:2019rxg, Baryakhtar:2017dbj}.
+In Ref.~\cite{Linden:2017vvb}, we showed that TeV halos provide a new method for detecting these pulsars.
+However, the observation of TeV halos around multiple sources did not \emph{require} that all pulsars be surrounded by regions of inhibited diffusion (see Ref.~\cite{Profumo:2018fmz}).
+Here, we have shown that $e^\pm$ must be trapped for a long duration around every energetic pulsar, which in turn requires that every energetic pulsar powers a bright PWN or TeV halo.